KMA-Score/kma_score_api/README.md

 2. [Install MariaDB (10.6.4 or above)](https://mariadb.org/download/)

+    * You can [install MySQL](https://dev.mysql.com/downloads/mysql/) instead of MariaDB
+3. Insert your data into database
-    * You can [install MySQL](https://dev.mysql.com/downloads/mysql/) instead of MariaDB *Tip: You can dump it by using [KMA Score Extractor](https://github.com/Haven-Code/KMA-Score-Extractor)*
+    * Tip: You can dump it by using [KMA Score Extractor](https://github.com/Haven-Code/KMA-Score-Extractor)

 3. Create/Edit enviroment file